jcubic/jquery-terminal-wiki/Getting-Started.md

 Chinese or Japanese.
 The package is on npm but it don't include the file proper for browsers (no UMD - Universal Module Definition), you can spam the author on this <a href="https://github.com/timoxley/wcwidth/issues/2">issue on github</a>.

-But you can grab it from jsdelivr:
+But you can grab the version I've created using browserify, you can get it from jsdelivr (you can also host it yourself):

 ```html
 <script src="https://cdn.jsdelivr.net/gh/jcubic/static/js/wcwidth.js"></script>